 "Individuals should submit their application at this level if they meet one of the following conditions: Current tenured professor; position equivalent to tenured professor (ie., at an international university).
 Please note that this level determination is only for application review purposes, not the ultimate appointment level of the finalist."

-The job description serves as a significant signal to applicants about the department and University, including whether Berkeley is a place potential candidates would want to work.
+The position description serves as a significant signal to applicants about the department and University, including whether Berkeley is a place potential candidates would want to work.
 Advertisements that are written with the intention to be welcoming and inclusive, as opposed to implying that candidates should “walk on water,” are more likely to result in strong, diverse applicant pools.
 Additionally, job descriptions that state a broad range of academic areas typically yield a richer, more diverse pool of candidates.

 The choice of application requirements should be considered carefully - too many documents can result in poor applicant pools, particularly at the senior/tenured level.
 Incomplete applications cannot be considered.

 For open-rank searches (“multilevel”) different documents can be requested for candidates at each level.

 All applications require a Curriculum Vitae.
 The default assumption in AP Recruit (with standard auto-populated language) is to require a statement on diversity, equity, inclusion, and belonging (DEIB) as part of the initial application.
 Given the requirement to assess DEIB as part of the evaluation process, the majority of committees choose to ask for such a statement up front.
 Requiring a statement on diversity, equity, inclusion, and belonging from all applicants indicates that the department is interested and committed to this area, which can be particularly important for candidates who want to join an institution that shares their values in this area.
 That said, some committees opt to review the statements in detail at a later stage in the search process, for example with the smaller group under serious consideration (“the long list”).